 - separate strong current, weak current and air-conditioning ducts,

-- protect communications equipment (antennae, etc.) against lightning.
+- protect communications equipment (antennas, etc.) against lightning.

 - duplicate any critical equipment and set up load distribution systems,